Lanier County DUI Guide

 Local Resources

-• Checkpoint Locations: Be aware of potential DUI checkpoint locations near Banks Lake (SR 122) and on corridors connecting Lakeland to Moody Air Force Base.
+• Checkpoint Locations: DUI checkpoints are historically likely near Banks Lake (SR 122) due to recreational traffic, and on the corridors connecting Lakeland to Moody Air Force Base in neighboring Lowndes County.